Yugoslav monitor Sava: Interwar period and World War II

 From the Armistice to September 1919, Bodrog was crewed by sailors of the newly created Kingdom of Serbs, Croats and Slovenes (Kraljevina Srba, Hrvata i Slovenaca, KSCS; later the Kingdom of Yugoslavia).
 Under the terms of the Treaty of Saint-Germain-en-Laye, Bodrog was transferred to the KSCS along with a range of other vessels, including three other river monitors, but was not officially handed over to the KSCS Navy and renamed Sava until 15 April 1920.
 Her sister ship Temes was transferred to Romania and renamed Ardeal.
 In 1925–26, Sava was refitted, but by the following year only two of the four river monitors of the KSCS Navy were being retained in full commission at any time.
 In 1932, the British naval attaché reported that Yugoslav ships were engaging in little gunnery training, and few exercises or manoeuvres, due to reduced budgets.
+Between 1933 and 1934, a single Vickers QF 2-pounder (40 mm) L/39 anti-aircraft gun, which had been removed from one of the Hrabri-class submarines during a rebuild, was mounted on Sava to improve her anti-aircraft defences.
+In 1939, this gun was replaced by a single Škoda 40 mm L/67 anti-aircraft gun.

 Sava was based at Dubovac when the German-led Axis invasion of Yugoslavia began on 6 April 1941.
 She was assigned to the 1st Monitor Division, and was responsible for the Romanian border on the Danube, under the operational control of the 3rd Infantry Division Dunavska.
-Her commander was Poručnik bojnog broda S. Rojos.
+Her commander was Poručnik bojnog broda Srećko Rojs.